5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 - Adding Clover support (maybe)

 ## Issues
-- Erratic Mouse Pointer behavior in BootPicker.
-Disabled `PointerSupport` for now.
-Since it works fine when using a USB mouse, I think the issue might be related to VoodooSMBus or VoodooRMI.
-Created an issue report.
 - Audio Jack creates an unpleasant buzz/noise during drivier initialization.
 So it's best to connect to it *after* booting.
 - When attaching to an external mintor via HDMI to DVI cable, both screens turn on and off a few times until the link is established.
 When connecting from HDMI to HDMI, this doesn't happen.